kryter/barnstorm-nonsense-app/README.md

 ## Learn More About Barnstorm

-For more information on how to use Barnstorm, see the Barnstorm core project (<https://github.com/kryter/barnstorm>).
+For more information on how to use Barnstorm, see the [Barnstorm](<https://github.com/kryter/barnstorm>) core project.